 Art Deco Furniture

-Wells’ Built Museum listed on the National Register of Historic Places located at 511 W. South Street in Parramore an African American Community in Orlando.
-Watch a film about the Wells’ Built Hotel, the South Street Casino and the Paramore neighborhood.
+Wells’ Built Museum Museum of African American History & Culture listed on the National Register of Historic Places at 511 W. South Street in Parramore an African American Community in Orlando.
+Watch a film about the Wells’ Built Hotel, the South Street Casino and the Parramore neighborhood.
 The renovation of the hotel began in 1999 and opened as a museum in 2001.

 The Wells’ Built Hotel built in the late 1920s by Dr. Wells a general practitioner who had a practice in Parramore.
 He also built the South Street Casino a nightclub that also served as a community center.

 Photographs of early residents and famous people throughout the museum that show the rich history of African Americans.
-Famous Floridians include Jonathan Gibbs, Secretary of State during Reconstruction after the Civil War and Dr. Mary McLeod Bethune an educator who opened a college for black women in Daytona Beach.
+Famous Floridians include Jonathan Gibbs, Secretary of State during Reconstruction after the Civil War and Dr. Mary McLeod Bethune an educator who opened a school for black students in Daytona Beach.

 People would relax in the sitting area at the Wells’ Built Hotel or listen to music at the South Street Casino.
 Some of the famous musicians that played at the casino included Ella Fitzgerald, Cab Calloway and David “Panama” Watts a drummer.